How to Write a Marketing Plan + Templates & Examples

 • References to product launch marketing plan template that the writer has used as reference

-Marketing Mix Marketing Plan Template
+Marketing Mix Plan Template

 • Company introduction & summary of company history (include any key milestones)